Lizardtamer/Lizardtamer/README.md

 I also do a little dabbling in enjoying film.
 Here are some favorites in no particular order.

 1. Pi
-2. Donnie Darko~straight edgelord status~
+2. Donnie Darko^straight edgelord status^
 3. Mulholland Dr. ![movie post](https://upload.wikimedia.org/wikipedia/en/0/0f/Mulholland.png)
 4. Parasite
 5. War Game (2002; it's a short film that makes me cry)